-Where Can I Teach English as a Non-Native Speaker?< Back to the TEFL News
+Where Can I Teach English as a Non-Native Speaker?By Krzl Light Nuñes

 Is teaching English abroad only open to native English-speaking teachers?
 Certainly not!
 But teachers who speak a first language other than English may wonder, “Where can I teach English as a non-native speaker?” or, “Are certain regions or specific countries more welcoming to bilingual teachers?”

-Even though there are plenty of ESL jobs available around the world, it’s not uncommon to see language schools targeting native speakers, by including this requirement in their job postings.
-However, the good news is, with the ever-increasing number of English learners worldwide and English being recognized as the global lingua franca, more countries are open to hiring qualified teachers, regardless of their citizenship or first language.
-Let’s explore the largest markets for non-native English teachers (NNESTs), most of which are in Asia and Latin America.
+Even though there are plenty of ESL jobs available around the world, it’s not uncommon to see language schools targeting native speakers by including this requirement in their job postings.
+However, the good news is, with the ever-increasing number of English learners worldwide and English being recognized as the global lingua franca, more countries are open to hiring qualified teachers regardless of their citizenship or first language.
+Let’s explore the largest markets for non-native English teachers (NNESTs), most of which are in Asia, Latin America, or online.

 Many native and non-native English teachers alike look to Asia for jobs because of the steady demand for English, as well as the excellent salary and benefits offered here.
 But what are the chances that NNESTs will be hired in this region?

-You might be surprised to hear your chances are good!
-Your most likely choice is probably China, where job openings abound, but it’s also possible to teach as a non-native English speaker in Thailand, Cambodia, or even Japan (South Korea is more challenging due to citizenship requirements for the visa).
+As more and more countries are reopening for travel, you might be surprised to hear your chances to teach in Asia in the future are good!
+It’s possible to teach as a non-native English speaker in Thailand, Cambodia, or even Japan (South Korea is more challenging due to citizenship requirements for the visa).

 How to get a job in this region

-In order to be qualified to teach in Asia, you typically need a TEFL certificate (120 hours is recommended), a 4-year degree in any subject, and highly proficient English skills.
+In order to be qualified to teach in Asia, you typically need a TEFL/TESOL certificate (120 hours is recommended), a four-year degree in any subject, and high proficiency in English.
 The main exception to these requirements is Cambodia, where teachers can often get hired without a degree as long as they hold TEFL certification.
-You can job hunt year-round, but peak hiring season usually goes on until September.
+You can job hunt year-round, but peak hiring season usually goes until September.

 Another great option for non-native English-speaking teachers is Latin America.
-Generally speaking, countries here are more welcoming to teachers of different citizenships or accents, so the chances of landing a job here is almost guaranteed.
+Generally speaking, countries here are more welcoming to teachers of different citizenships or with different accents, so the chances of landing a job here are quite high.
 Plus, this region, with its more relaxed requirements for teachers, also makes it a good place to jumpstart your English teaching career!

 How to get a job in this region

-There is more leeway when it comes to getting hired in this region, as compared to Asia; a bachelor’s degree may not always be necessary if you meet the other requirements, such as a TEFL certification (100 hours is the standard).
+There is more leeway when it comes to getting hired in this region, as compared to Asia; a bachelor’s degree may not always be necessary if you meet the other requirements, such as TEFL/TESOL certification.

-Many schools in these locations will just require you to be TEFL-certified and fluent in English.
+Many schools in these locations will just require you to have onsite or online TEFL certification and be fluent in English.
 A bachelor’s degree is often required in European countries.

-When you start your search for TEFL jobs abroad, it can boost your confidence to remember that there are many advantages to being a non-native English speaking teacher.
+When you start your search for TEFL/TESOL jobs, it can boost your confidence to remember that there are many advantages of being a non-native English-speaking teacher.

-So, get yourself TEFL-certified, explore your options, or gain experience teaching online if you need it!
-With your competitive edge, you will, soon enough, get that dream teaching job abroad!
+So, get yourself TEFL/TESOL-certified, explore your options, and gain experience teaching online if you need it!
+With your competitive edge, you will soon enough get that dream teaching job!